AlexandreMundoJS/AlexandreMundoJS/README.md

 - 👋 Hello, I’m @AlexandreMundoJS
 - 👀 I’m interested in Javascript, HTML, CSS, NodeJS and Oracle Commerce Cloud
-- 🌱 I’m currently learning Javascript, Design Patterns and E-Commerce Architecture
+- 🌱 I’m currently learning JavaScript, TypeScript, Design Patterns and E-Commerce Architecture
+- :heartpulse: I'm in love with TDD.
+I'm looking to understand and be more effective writing code.
 - 💞️ I’m looking to collaborate on JavaScript projects.

 ## SKILLS